Why you should address the Elephant in the room

 2. Model transparency together with full openness – start to talk about your aspirations for the team and the concerns that you have about the whole welfare the team performance if there are certain issues which members cannot discuss.
 Acknowledge that each team has certain issues which are undiscussable, it’s ordinary and natural to have the expectation but also explain to them that highly efficient teams have the capacity of talking about the things which matter most.

 3. Work consistently with the purposes and principles you espouse – acting unpredictably will only reduce the levels of trust in your team and bring more barriers to discuss the elephant.
-In case you say one thing then do not do the other, you will definetely lose credibility and trust of the team reducing the chances they’ll be open with you.
+In case you say one thing then do not do the other, you will definitely lose credibility and trust of the team reducing the chances they’ll be open with you.

 High performing teams operate in transparent and open environments where concerns about behavior, performance, and style can be raised – even the behavior of the leader.